vverovvero/Typesketch/README.md

 A bug that still exists is if the user drags to fill but releases the mouse on top of an object, the drag-to-fill function breaks.
 I am not sure how to fix this bug.

 TypeSketch is my first javascript project.
 Please enjoy!
+Check it out here: http://vverovvero.github.io/Typesketch/